westerndigitalcorporation/RISC-V-Linux/README.md

 cd ..
 make bbl
 ```
-Now the new BBL will add microsemi specific PCIe entry to the device tree.
+Now the new BBL will add Microsemi specific PCIe entry to the device tree.
    You can always verify the device tree entry by adding '--enable-print-device-tree'
    option to the root Makefile in freedom-u-sdk as per below diff.